-This behavior can best be seen by the path of the angular momentum vector of the orbit, which traces an arc during this precession cycle centered about a line tilted 7.5° with respect to the north pole, as shown in Figure 21.
+This behavior can best be seen by the path of the angular momentum vector of the orbit, which traces an arc during this precession cycle centered about a line tilted 7.5° with respect to north pole, as shown in Figure 22.
 An easy way to show the angular momentum vector for measured objects is to plot the orbital data in a polar graph with the ascending node as the polar angle and the INC as the radius.

-Figure 21.
+Figure 22.
 Angular momentum vector of an orbit.

-In Cartesian terms.
+In Cartesian terms,

-$$x = i Cos(RAAN)$$
+$$x = i Cos(RAAN)$$ $$y = i Sin(RAAN).$$

-$y = i Sin(RAAN)$ .

 In these coordinates, the path traced out during the precession cycle is a loop.
 Objects found to reside on or near this idealized loop represent GEO or near-GEO objects at various stages in their orbital evolution or are objects perturbed by solar radiation pressure.
-Debris from energetic breakups may stray farther from this idealized path, depending on how strong the delta-velocity was they received at breakup.
+Debris from energetic breakups may stray further from this idealized path, depending on how strong the delta-velocity was they received at breakup.

-The data collected in 2002 and 2003 are shown in Figure 22 and Figure 23, respectively.
+Data collected in CY 2004, CY 2005, and CY 2006 are shown in Figure 23, Figure 24, and Figure 25, respectively.
 The plot has four subplots, which are termed polar plots due to the coordinate system shown.
-The upper left images show only the functional CTs as red, solid circles.
-One can see the data clustering around X=0 and Y=0.
+The upper left image shows only the functional CTs as red solid circles.
+One can see the data clustering around X = 0 and Y = 0.
 This was an expected result.
-The next two subplots show the nonfunctional CTs and the UCTs as blue, open circles and green, open circles, respectively.
+The next two subplots show the nonfunctional CTs and the UCTs as blue open circles and green open circles, respectively.
 The data in these subplots show similar trends of the progression in orbital evolution or perturbations.
-The UCT data are more scattered and one theory being explored is that the solar radiation pressure is affecting these objects more than the nonfunctional CTs due to size and mass.
-Once all the data are plotted together (see the lower right plot), there appears to be an inner circle of data in all three data types; however, it is more apparent in the UCT data.
-The data shown for CY 2002 and CY 2003 have similar trends.
+The UCT data are more scattered; one theory being explored is that the solar radiation pressure is affecting these objects more than the nonfunctional CTs due to size and mass.
+Once all the data are plotted together, there appears to be an inner circle of data in all three data types.
+The data shown for all 3 years have similar trends.